tomwhartung/seeourminds.com/synonyms/ns.md

 - preference for facts over ideas
 - preference for seeing the world more in terms of facts than of ideas
 - realism, realistic, realistic outlook
+- sees the trees more than the forest
 - specific
 - style
 - this-worldly